 - Grants allocated from the Fund will be one-off.

-We'll consider reimbursing costs to a NGO, registered charity and/or community group that has provided, or is already providing, essential community-led solutions to support local resilience and community wellbeing during the Covid-19 Alert 4.
+For all other applications, we'll consider reimbursing costs to a NGO, registered charity and/or community group that has or is providing, essential community-led solutions to support local resilience and community wellbeing during the COVID-19 Alert 4.

 These applications will be considered using the same criteria for other applications together with the total amount requested, including the total amount already spent, how the amount has been calculated and available receipts.

 To apply for the Community Resilience Fund, fill out the Community Resilience Fund application form.